 Semi-hard cheeses slice and shred beautifully (with the exception of long-aged Cheddars, which become increasingly granular) and are favorites in recipes and on cheese platters.
 They also tend to pair better with assertive red wines, while the semi-soft cheeses are typically more at home with crisp whites.
 There are, of course, many exceptions.

 Anyone who’s ever grated Parmesan over a plate of pasta or slice of pizza knows this category.
 These cheeses are tightly packed into forms (usually wheels) and aged for months or years until their moisture content is quite low.
-Parmesan (especially Italy’s Parmigiano-Reggiano) is the most famous of these, but there are others, like Romano and Asiago.
-In Italy Romano is called pecorino Romano because it’s made with sheep’s milk (pecora is Italian for sheep).
-Asiago cheese is often classified as semi-hard, but is usually aged to a harder state similar to Parmesan.
+Of the hard cheese examples, Parmesan (especially Italy’s Parmigiano-Reggiano) is the most famous of these, but there are others, like Romano and Asiago.
+In Italy, Romano is called pecorino Romano because it’s made with sheep’s milk (pecora is Italian for sheep).
+Asiago cheese is often classified as semi-hard, but is usually aged to a harder state, similar to Parmesan.
 Its flavor is described as being a cross between Parmesan and aged Cheddar.

 Hard cheeses—particularly those with a higher moisture content, like Asiago or BellaVitano®—may be sliced and enjoyed on a cheese plate much like a fine Cheddar, but the very longest-aged and hardest Parmesans and Romanos are mostly grated finely for sprinkling over pasta and pizza.